Bramley apple: Armagh Bramleys

-Bramley apples from County Armagh enjoy Protected Geographical Indication status within the European Union.
-The apples have a tarter taste than those grown in England, and over 40,000 tonnes are produced annually.
+Bramley apples from County Armagh in Northern Ireland have Protected Geographical Indication status within the European Union.
+The apples have a tarter taste than those grown in England.
+Over 40,000 tonnes are produced annually.

 Cooking

 Bramleys work well in pies, cooked fruit compotes and salads, crumbles, and other dessert dishes.
 They are also used for chutneys but only form a base for cider, due to their acidity.
 Whole Bramley apples, cored and filled with dried fruit, baked, and served with custard is an inexpensive and traditional British dessert.
 Bramleys are also used for apple sauce.

 Regardless of the dish, Bramley apples are generally cooked in the same basic way.
 First the fruit is peeled and then sliced, and the pieces covered in lemon juice (or some other acidic juice) to stop them turning brown.
 Sugar is often added.
 In pies and crumbles, the fruit is simply covered with the topping and baked; the moisture in the apples is sufficient to soften them while cooking.
 The flavour may be spiced, according to taste, with cloves, mixed spice or cinnamon.
 To make apple sauce, the apples are sliced and then stewed with sugar and lemon juice in a saucepan.

 Bramley's Seedling apples are favoured for producing a jelly which is very pale in colour.
 Because the tree is a heavy cropper and liable to glut, it is a fine candidate for the domestic production of fruit wine, alone or with other fruits, and cider if mixed with a sweeter Cox or similar.